ksarpotdar/Bamazon/README.md

 **Supervisor Application**

-To use the bamazonSupervisor application, you will first need to enter “node bamazonSupervisor” at the application directory terminal prompt.
+To use the Supervisor application, you will first need to enter “node bamazonSupervisor” at the application directory terminal prompt.

 Running this application will list a set of menu options: